 - Retract and squeeze your scapulae together when laying on the bench.

 - Maintain this retracted position throughout the entire lift.
 This is where most people perform the movement incorrectly.

 - Set your grip at a distance that is wider than shoulder grip width.
 Keep your pinky fingers within the rings marked on the barbell

 - Always wrap your thumbs completely around the bar

 - Place your feet flat on the floor, directly under your knees, and point your feet straight or angled out up to 45-degrees

 - Un-rack the bar and bring the bar directly out over your clavicles

 - Begin lowering the bar by TUCKING your elbows at a 45-degree angle.
-DO NOT flare them out.
+DO NOT flare them out to 90 degrees.